-The 2011 law unambiguously sets that an action to set aside is now the only possible recourse against arbitral sentences, where they’ve been rendered in France (6).
+The 2011 law unambiguously sets that an action to set aside is now the only possible recourse against arbitral awards, where they've been rendered in France (6).
 The law of 1981 also provided for this possibility but did not explicitly exclude other recourses, such as an appeal (7).

 It is important to distinguish between a direct appeal of an arbitral award, which allows the Court of Appeals to amend the arbitral award, which may still be enforced, and an action to set aside which annuls an award that could therefore no longer be enforced, and which may only be brought on one of the listed legal grounds of article 1520 the Civil Code of Procedure (8):